AdventureWorks sample databases

 C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup.

-Open SQL Server Management Studio (SSMS) and connect to your SQL Server.
+Open SSMS and connect to your SQL Server instance.

 Right-click Databases in Object Explorer > Restore Database... to launch the Restore Database wizard.